 This image shows an example borrowing $5,000 over 36 months at 42% interest for an accident case with an early settlement offer of $35,000 versus $100,000 settlement value just before trial.
 This assumes that the trial is 3 years after borrowing the money.
 Without including fees, you would get an additional $37,250 by borrowing $5,000 so you could settle 3 years later.

 Reasons not to borrow money from a lawsuit funding company

 - You want to borrow money for a new TV.

-- The interest rate charged is very high and can be 2-3 times more than the average credit card interest rate.
+- The interest rate charged is higher than credit card interest rates.